gardener/gardener/docs/usage/containerd-registry-configuration.md

 ##### Old and Deprecated Pattern

-The old and deprecated pattern is for specifying `registry.mirrors` and `registry.configs` in the containerd's config.toml file.
+The old and deprecated pattern is specifying `registry.mirrors` and `registry.configs` in the containerd's config.toml file.
 See the [upstream documentation](https://github.com/containerd/containerd/blob/main/docs/cri/registry.md).
 Example of the old and deprecated pattern:

 ```toml
 version = 2